-This strawberry fluff fruit dip is one of the first recipes I fell in love with as a kid and I still can’t get enough of it.
-All you need is two simple ingredients!
+This strawberry fluff fruit dip recipe was one of the first recipes I fell in love with as a kid, and honestly, I’ve never grown out of it.
+It’s light, creamy, and totally irresistible.
+Plus, it couldn’t be easier: just two ingredients and a bowl.

 Strawberry Fluff Fruit Dip Ingredients

-- Spoon into a serving dish and serve alongside your choice of fruit.
+- Serve: Spoon into a serving dish and serve alongside your choice of fruit.

 What to Serve with Fruit Dip